 For a quick guide on creating a georeference column, please see our How To video!

-Location columns can be configured from a dataset draft if this is for an existing dataset click 'Edit' from the action bar to get started.
+Georeference columns can be configured from a dataset draft.
+If this is for an existing dataset, click 'Edit' from the action bar to get started.

 From the data preview page, open the Add Georeference tab from the sidebar on the left.

-The geocoding toll will accept 3 different formats for creating a location column.
+The geocoding toll will accept 3 different formats for creating a georeference column.